 1/4 teaspoon xanthan gum (omit if your blend already contains it)

 3/4 teaspoon baking soda

 1/2 cup (109 g) packed light brown sugar

 8 tablespoons (112 g) unsalted butter, at room temperature

-1 egg (60 g out of shell) at room temperature, beaten
+1 egg (50 g, weighed out of shell) at room temperature, beaten

 1 teaspoon vanilla

 Preheat your oven to 325°F. Line a rimmed baking sheet with unbleached parchment paper and set it aside.

-In a food processor, process the oats into a flour, leaving some slightly larger pieces.
-Bake the cookies in the center of the preheated oven for about 9 minutes, or until they are lightly golden brown all over, and slightly more brown around the edges.
+Shape and bake the cookie dough using one of two methods.
+Method #1: Drop the dough by rounded tablespoon on the prepared baking sheet with about 1 1/2 inches between each piece of dough.
+Roll each piece of dough between slightly wet palms into a ball and press it into a disk.
+Press a few of the reserved chips into the top of each cookie.
+Place the baking sheet in the freezer for about 10 minutes, or until firm.
+Bake the cookies in the center of the preheated oven for about 10 minutes, or until they are very lightly golden brown all over, and slightly more brown around the edges.
 Remove from the oven and allow to cool until set on the baking sheet.
 Transfer to a wire rack to cool completely.